otacke/h5p-ar-scavenger/README.md

 ## Sponsor
 _Die initiale Fassung dieses Vorhaben wurde gefördert durch die HOOU und die Behörde für Wissenschaft, Forschung und Gleichstellung der Freien und Hansestadt Hamburg._

-_The initial release of thie project was funded by the HOOU and the Ministry of Science, Research and Equality of the Free and Hanseatic City of Hamburg._
+_The initial release of this project was funded by the HOOU and the Ministry of Science, Research and Equality of the Free and Hanseatic City of Hamburg._

 ## Getting started
 Clone this repository with git and check out the branch that you are interested